appsoma/devops/README.md

 sudo /usr/local/bin/haproxy-marathon-bridge-dir/haproxy-marathon-bridge.py updateConfig $(cat /etc/haproxy/marathon/bridge/marathons) #Forces an updates of the configuration file and restarts haproxy.
 ```

+From the moment you add a new entry to the configuration, it will take 1 minute max to be on available on haproxy.

 ### Adding services out of marathon

 If you want to add DNS names to services not runninng on marathon, you should use the file /etc/haproxy-marathon-bridge/services.json.
 Is a json file with the following structure: